Uzbekistan reports first coronavirus death as it widens lockdowns

 Medical workers who get infected while treating virus patients will get $10,000 each.

-Reporting by Mukhammadsharif Mamatkulov; Writing by Olzhas Auyezov; Editing by Clarence Fernandez
+Reporting by Mukhammadsharif Mamatkulov; Writing by Olzhas Auyezov; Editing by Clarence Fernandez and Peter Graff